 - Advocate for an inclusive mutual relationship between the Refugee and Immigrant population and their host community.

 - Obtain the services of speech and sign language interpreters where necessary.

 - Hold linguistic literacy trainings for Target population across ages.

 - Set up meetings with government and nongovernment agencies working with the Refugee Immigrant population in New Mexico.

 - Orchestrate other community engagement events inclusive of Refugees and Immigrant population.

 - Collaborate with schools to mediate between schools and Refugee families.

 - Collaborate with computer tech companies to facilitate coding trainings for Refugees Immigrant young men and women.

 Our activities and programs are designed to advocate for the African Refugee and Immigrant population in New Mexico towards community inclusion and integration.
-We compare the linguistic barrier and marginalization of the non-English speaking African Refugees to linguistic barriers and marginalization faced by deaf people in most African countries.
-Having studied the Deaf in Africa (Nigeria and Ghana) for over four years, we conclude that Deaf in Africa are the most marginalized, and most vulnerable group.
+We compare the linguistic barrier and marginalization of the non-English speaking African Refugees to the plight of marginalized American-born residents.